omrazCZ/ANS/README.md

 # Sports Network Analysis

+## Task
-Predicting performance of basketball teams
+Predict performance of basketball matchups between two lineups from Home team and Away team, respectively.

 The dataset can be found at https://www.kaggle.com/datasets/wyattowalsh/basketball as part of a Kaggle Challenge.
 We provide the data tables transformed into csv files.